 |Market capitalisation||USD$1.1 trillion|

 TTM: trailing 12 months

 There are currently 27.6 million Facebook stocks held short by investors – that's known as Facebook's "short interest".
-This figure is 4.4% up from 26.5 million last month.
+This figure is 5.5% down from 29.2 million last month.

 There are a few different ways that this level of interest in shorting Facebook stocks can be evaluated.